ianrahman/ian-rahman-resume/README.md

 # The Curriculum Vitae of Ian Rahman

-A Swift playground that shares a little about who I am.
+A Swift 3 playground to share a little of who I am.
 Hope you enjoy!

-> PS- Remember to open the debugger console 🙃
+> PS- Remember to open the debugger console 😘